How To Measure

 Measure the inside width of your recess for your

 Left Window: Start inside and on the very edge of the top left hand recess (Point A), measure to the top middle corner (Point B), then do it again.
 Measure the distance between the bottom left hand recess (Point A) to the bottom middle corner (Point B).
-Please record the smaller data.
+Please record the smaller measurement.

 Right Window: Start inside and on the very edge of the top middle corner (Point B), measure to the top right hand recess (Point C), then do it again.
 Measure the distance between the bottom middle corner (Point B) to the bottom right hand recess (Point C).
-Please record the smaller data.
+Please record the smaller measurement.

 4.4 Measure the Heights